Incidence of hemophilia in Nepal stands at 1:10000 among the overall male births and all races, religions and socio-economical groups

 NHS also has two established care centers at Bir Hospital and Kathmandu Medical College (KMC Hospital) to treat and offer needed counselling on hemophilia and related disorders.

 “Haemophilia is a x-linked inherited bleeding disorder caused by the deficiency of factor VIII or factor IX in the blood.
-Most children with hamophilia have muscle or joint swelling due to internal bleeding.
-The treatment of hamophilia is expensive and the facilities are mostly localized in the Kathmandu Valley,” says Dr Kiran Manandhar, NHS Chairman, adding that the average cost of treatment is usually 1 lakh per year.
+Most children with hemophilia have muscle or joint swelling due to internal bleeding.
+The treatment of hemophilia is expensive and the facilities are mostly localized in the Kathmandu Valley,” says Dr Kiran Manandhar, NHS Chairman, adding that the average cost of treatment is usually 1 lakh per year.

 Shova Bhattarai, a member of the society, recommends the need for physiotherapy for such patients.

 Out of the estimated 3000 hemophilia patients across the country, NHS has registered 506 PWH as of December 2014, with most of them being males.

 Meanwhile, another locally-renowned NGO found the incidence of hemophilia in Nepal at 1:10000 among the overall male births and all races, religions and socio-economical groups.